 — SUITABLE FOR PURE VEGETARIAN FOOD —

-Make real biryani with O!SPICES Classic Biryani Masala Powder.
+Make real biryani with classic biryani masala powder.
 If you thought making tasty Biryani was difficult, an onerous task that only accomplished bawarchis and trained chefs could handle; you were right.
 But now here is a blend that not only makes it easy to prepare many types of biryani but also puts a remarkably tasty one on your table.
 A great biryani is said to be the food of the royals in the sub-continent.
 But the historical reality is that it was used as a wholesome, nourishing and nutritional diet for ordinary foot soldiers in earlier times.
 That it ended up on the royal dining table attests to the fact of the awesome appeal of biryani on all the senses at once.

 Cumin Seed, Coriander Seed, Poppy Seed (khus-khus), Sesame Seed, Black Cumin Seed, Fennel Seed, Mustard Seed, Red Chili, Black Salt, Cinnamon, Mace, Nutmeg, Cardamom, Clove, Star Anise, Caraway Seed, Ajwoin Seed, Mint Leaf, Ginger, Turmeric, Cassava-starch, and Cubeb Pepper (kabab chini).